Book Explores Why Sun Hasn't Set on 'Fiddler on the Roof'

 And a compelling history it is.
 In Wonder of Wonders: A Cultural history of Fiddler on the Roof, author Alisa Solomon takes us from the original Sholem Aleichem stories the musical was based on to the most recent revivals of the show on Broadway.

 "It’s a story very much about change, about how a family is trying to deal with all of these kinds of forces of history that are creating changes to the community, to the family structure, to the ethos," she says.

-Solomon was in Milwaukee not long ago to read from her book at Boswell Book Company.
-Solomon was a theatre critic for the Village Voice from 1983 to 2004, and she has also contributed to The New York Times and The Nation, among other publications.
-She teaches at Columbia University’s Graduate School of Journalism, where she directs the Arts & Culture concentration in the MA program.
+Author Alisa Solomon was in Milwaukee to read from her book at Boswell Book Company.
+She was a theatre critic for the Village Voice from 1983 to 2004, and she has also contributed to The New York Times and The Nation, among other publications.
+Solomon teaches at Columbia University’s Graduate School of Journalism, where she directs the Arts & Culture concentration in the MA program.